 As Ants to the Gods starts in Lundun, provincial capital of the Tin Isles.
 But then the action moves further abroad within the Suzerainty of Al-Andalus and beyond.

-As Ants to the Gods, will be published in a digital edition on 5th June 2020 and in paperback on 10th August 2020.
+As Ants to the Gods, was published in a digital edition on 5th June 2020 and in paperback on 10th August 2020.

 ISBN: 978-1-911409-72-4 eBook Typical price £2.99 / €3.49 / $3.99